-The intervertebral disc - the material that lies between each adjacent pair of bones in the spinal column - bulges and herniates quite commonly.
-Few of us escape occasional epidsodes.
+The intervertebral space is filled with material that lies between each adjacent pair of bones in the spinal column; it can bulge and herniate quite commonly.
+Few of us escape occasional episodes.
 Mostly pain in the low back only, with the possibility of radiating down the leg, very rarely in the midback, but also quite commonly in the lower neck, with the possibility of pain and tingling in the arm.

 The spinal column is made up of 26 vertebrae that are strongly joined together with ligaments to permit forward and backward bending, side bending, and rotation of the spine.